dagu-org/dagu/README.md

     retryPolicy:
       limit: 2         # retry up to 2 times when the step failed
     # Define preconditions for whether or not the step is allowed to run
+    # If the specified conditions are not met, this step and subsequent steps are skipped.
     preconditions:
       - condition: "`printf 1`"
         expected: "1"